eh190/dotfiles/README.md

 F = f but in reverse.
 dt_ = delete until _ (_ can be any charater)

+Multiline insert:
+    <C-q> to go into visual block
+    j or k or whatever to select lines shift + i to enter insert, and type what you want esc to exit editing, at which point change will apply to all lines selected

 { = jump to paragraph above (non contiguous code)
 } = jump to paragraph below (non contiguous code)
 Ctrl + d = jump half a page